Kenshiki Labs

 Why Kura Exists

 Standard RAG retrieves whatever is nearest in embedding space and hands it to the model.
-No authority boundary, no provenance, no access control, no way to prove what the model was allowed to see.
+No authority boundary, no provenance, no access control, no way to inspect what the model was allowed to see.
 Governed inference requires a governed evidence boundary.

 • RAG without authority boundaries is retrieval, not governance